 The beach-blessed coastal villages of Burghead and Hopeman are situated on the shores of the Moray Firth in the north east of Scotland.

-The beautiful village of Hopeman, founded in the early 19th century, is a fishing town with two attractive sandy beaches, and offers visitors such attractions as preserved dinosaur footprints, a druid site and the Bramou well (said to have healing properties).
+Nearby the beautiful fishing village of Hopeman has two attractive sandy beaches, and offers visitors such attractions as preserved dinosaur footprints, a druid site and the Bramou Well (said to have healing properties).
 The town also hosts a Gala week every July.